mikulatomas/zoo-typicality/README.md

 # Zoo typicality dataset
 Modified version of Zoo dataset which contains 73 exemplars (animals) with up to 18 boolean features.
 Dataset was extended by human typicality ratings for each exemplar in given category.

+This dataset was used in:

+> Belohlavek, R., Mikula, T.: Typicality: a formal concept analysis account (2021 - preprint).

 ## Exemplars
 Each exemplar is member of one of the class (bird, fish, mammal).